svx/gradle-quickstart/website/docs/tutorial.md

 Explain and link to the *init* docs to add more info.

-## Explain Gradle wrapper
+## Gradle Wrapper

-## Step 4: Building and Running the first Project
+## Step 4: Building and Running the First Project

 In your terminal, change into the first project and run the following command to build the project: